xpressyoo/blog/_posts/2012/Sep/2012-09-04-implementation-social-sharing-jekyll.md

 ---
 title: Implementation of Social Sharing into Jekyll
 tagline: How to add social sharing buttons to your Jekyll Powered Blog
-description: How to implement social sharing buttons into Jekyll (Bootstrap), the simple, blog aware, static site generator.
+description: How to implement social sharing buttons into Jekyll Bootstrap, the simple, blog aware, static site generator.
 layout: post
 tags : [hacking, jekyll]
 ---